Skip to main content

 Graduate Students:

-Jason Torrie - Two-step chloride volatility separation
+J. Marvin Torrie - Two-step chloride volatility separation and chemical characterization (e.g., ICP-MS) of uranium chlorides

 Cameron Vann - Electrolysis of chlorine from molten salts for in progress generation/electrochemical sensors and methods development